NachiketGadekar1/browserllama/README.md

 ## Features

-- **Webpage Summaries**:  Create clear and concise summaries of any webpage .
+- **Webpage Summaries**:  Create customizable summaries of any webpage .
-- **Question the Webpage**: Engage with webpage content by asking questions through an AI-powered interface.
+- **Question the Webpage**: Engage with webpage content by asking questions to the ai.
 - **AI Chat**: Have conversations with language models.
-- **Local AI Backend**: Leverage your locally runnnig language models for a fully private and customizable experience.
+- **Local AI Backend**: Leverage your locally runnnig language models for a fully private experience.

 ## Getting Started